Turbulence to order transitions in activity patterned active nematics: Turbulence Transitions

-{\it Results--} We find two transitions in the active stripe array as we vary $\ell_i$ and $\alpha_0$.
-For small $\ell_i$ and $\alpha_0$, the behavior qualitatively resembles the active turbulence that would appear if the activity were homogeneous \cite{DeCamp15,doo16b,doo18,lemma19}, as shown by the plot of the time-averaged normalized vorticity $\langle \omega \rangle/|\langle \omega \rangle|_{max}$ and velocity $\langle \mathbf{v} \rangle$ fields for a system with $\ell_i = 6$ and $\alpha_0 = 0.7$ in Fig.~\ref{fig:AverageVorticity}(a).
-Both quantities have a value close to $0$ throughout the domain, and there is no correlation between the active regions and the weak vortical patterns or the time-averaged topological defect density \cite{blow14,schimming22,SuppNote24}.
-When either $\alpha_0$ or $\ell_i$ is increased, as shown in Fig.~\ref{fig:AverageVorticity}(b) at $\ell_i=16$ and $\alpha_0=0.7$ and in Fig.~\ref{fig:AverageVorticity}(b) at $\ell_i=6$ and $\alpha_0=1.2$, a charge separating behavior arises.
-Here $\langle \omega\rangle/|\langle \omega \rangle|_{max}$ becomes strongly nonzero only in the active regions while $|\langle \mathbf{v} \rangle|$ is suppressed in the active regions, so that steady flows occur only in the inactive regions between the active stripes.
-The time-averaged topological defect density separates, and positive topological defects occupy the active regions while negative topological defects remain in the inactive regions \cite{SuppNote24}.
-A similar charge separation was recently predicted theoretically and observed numerically for a single stripe of activity \cite{shankar24}.
-At large $\alpha_0$, the system develops stable and sometimes static vortices, as illustrated in Fig.~\ref{fig:AverageVorticity}(d) at $\ell_i=16$ and $\alpha_0=1.5$, where $\langle \mathbf{v} \rangle$ has clear vortical signatures.
-The nematic configuration in this regime consists of two positive defects rotating around one another near the center of a given vortex, while negative defects sit in between the vortices \cite{SuppNote24}.
+We first focus on the qualitative transitions observed in the activity stripe system [Fig.~\ref{fig:ActivityProfiles}(a)] upon varying $\ell_i$ and $\alpha_0$.
+For small $\ell_i$ and $\alpha_0$, the behavior resembles the active turbulence that would appear if the activity were homogeneous \cite{DeCamp15,doo17,doo18,lemma19}.
+We show an example of this in Fig.~\ref{fig:AverageVorticity}(a), where we plot the time-averaged normalized vorticity $\langle \omega \rangle/|\langle\omega\rangle|_{max}$ and velocity $\langle \mathbf{v} \rangle$ fields as well as the time averaged defect density $\langle D \rangle/|\langle D\rangle|_{max}$ for a system with $\ell_i = 6$ and $\alpha_0 = 0.7$.
+The average velocity and vorticity are close to zero throughout the domain, with no correlation between the active regions and the weak vortical patterns.
+Likewise, the topological defect density is also not correlated with the active regions, unlike in systems with a single activity stripe \cite{shankar24} or active channels \cite{shendruk17}.

+When either $\alpha_0$ or $\ell_i$ is increased, as shown in Fig.~\ref{fig:AverageVorticity}(b) at $\ell_i=16$ and $\alpha_0=0.7$ and in Fig.~\ref{fig:AverageVorticity}(c) at $\ell_i=6$ and $\alpha_0=1.2$, $\langle \omega\rangle/|\langle \omega \rangle|_{max}$ becomes nonzero in the active regions while $|\langle \mathbf{v} \rangle|$ is suppressed in the active regions, which can be seen by the length of the black arrows in Fig.~\ref{fig:AverageVorticity}, so that steady flows occur only in the inactive regions between the active stripes.
+Additionally, the time-averaged topological defect density separates, and positive topological defects occupy the active regions while negative topological defects remain in the inactive regions.
+This charge separating behavior is similar to the behavior found in previous observations of active nematics in a single active stripe or confined in a channel \cite{shendruk17,shankar24}.